 Gomorrah: The Origins

-Gomorrah: The Origins traces Pietro Savastano's formative years in 1970s Naples, a city undergoing upheaval, marked by poverty and widespread cigarette trafficking.
-Set in 1977, a young Pietro—the son of no one—grows up as an adopted member within a family entrenched in the deepest poverty of Secondigliano.
-A streetwise youth scraping by, he clings to a distant dream of a better life that remains out of reach.
-The story follows his loss of innocence, alongside his brothers and lifelong friends, their ambitions, and his first intense, turbulent romance.
-His encounter with Angelo, known as 'A Sirena' and the sworn leader of Secondigliano, thrusts him into the world of crime.
-Through violence, shifting loyalties, and betrayals, Pietro learns the true price of existence.
+Gomorrah: The Origins chronicles Pietro Savastano's formative years in 1970s Naples, a city convulsed by upheaval, poverty, and the underworld of cigarette trafficking.
+Set in 1977, a young Pietro—an abandoned son who is raised as an adopted member within a family beset by the deepest poverty of Secondigliano—navigates a streetwise, precarious existence while clinging to a distant dream of a better life that remains out of reach.
+The narrative follows his loss of innocence alongside his brothers and lifelong friends, charting their ambitions and his first intense, turbulent romance.
+His fateful encounter with Angelo, known as 'A Sirena' and the sworn leader of Secondigliano, thrusts him into the world of crime.
+Through violence, shifting loyalties, and betrayals, Pietro discovers the true price of existence.

 Cast & Crew